BartMassey/fml/README.md

 challenge, and the whole point of FML.
 Probably a machine learner could be trained, but I'm out of energy — I'll leave that task to other, even geekier FML afficionados.

+My current direction for this tool is faster search to support bigger, automatically generated ensembles for better reliability.

 ## License